 David Hanks (Archaelogy, 2015) has been appointed the National Collections Manager for English Heritage.

-Andrew Burton (Mathematics, 1987) has become a Lifetime Fellow of the Institute of Chartered Accounts in England & Wales, completed a BA in Photography with Falmouth University and been awarded an ARPS by the Royal Photographic Society.
+Andrew Burton (Mathematics, 1987) has become a Lifetime Fellow of the Institute of Chartered Accounts in England and Wales, completed a BA in Photography with Falmouth University and been awarded an ARPS by the Royal Photographic Society.
 He has also become a Fellow of the Royal Society of the Arts.

 April